splunk/public-o11y-docs/get-started/core2o11y/core-o11y-landing.rst

    toil-reduction
    collaboration

 With Splunk Observability Cloud, you can quickly find, analyze, and resolve incidents anywhere in your stack from multicloud to microservices to serverless.
-Increase reliability and lower your mean time to resolution.
+Increase reliability and lower your mean time to resolution for all integrated systems.
+Observability Cloud has over 250 out of the box integrations, allowing you to start monitoring, troubleshooting, automating, and collaborating immediately.

-Regular links below this line
+There are four underlying principles that underpin system reliability.
+See each of the topics below to learn how you can achieve maximum efficiency and reliability using Observability Cloud:

 * :ref:`Monitor SLIs, manage SLOs, and meet SLAs <core2o11y-slis>`